sokol4328/aeroATISgenerator/Others/log.md

 New theme!
 Everything is now darker and much easier to use and not get blinded by white-cyan website.
 Added a main menu to later add links to other pages such as FAA and ICAO formats.
 Added a discord link cuz why not.

+01/05-25
+Added ICAO format thought its yet not functional.
+CAA fully done with all CAA airports in airportData.js wich means all names can be matched from ICAO codes.
+Also made a discord server: https://discord.gg/wjWA3YS2UC.
+Come and join!